Apiyo4/base/meetings/GVSU-CIS641-Kilimajaro-2022-11-29.md

 Members present: Samuel Hudson Maangi and Annette Odingo

-Date: 22nd November 2022
+Date: 29th November 2022

-Time: 9:17am
+Time: 04:37pm

 ### Discussion points:

-- Review of the outcome of the various Unit, Functional and Performance testing undertaken
-- Bringing together our documentation to align with the software
-- Combining some of the niches in language learning to refine the software for the best user experience
-- Error identification and analysis in debugging our software code
+- Breakdown of broad requirements into 25 non-functional and 25 functional requirements
+- Process of change management and transfer of software to users
+- Fixing loose nuts in the system administrator functionalities and session management

 ### Goals for next week (include responsibilities)

-- Look into change management mechanisms for the software (Samuel)
-- Perform more tests to identify loose nuts in the sytem (Annette, Samuel, Friends)
-- Final deliverable documentation with 50 requirements should be done (Samuel & Annette)
+- Preparation for the final deliverable presentation (Samuel & Annette)